Putting the real Knysna Oyster on its rightful plate

-“Sure, the cultivated Pacific oysters (Crassostrea gigas) that they used to farm here in Knysna are really tasty,” he said.
-“But they were never ‘from Knysna’ because they came originally from the Sea of Japan - and they don’t match our indigenous common rock oysters (Crassostrea margaritacea) when it comes to texture and taste.
+“Sure, the cultivated Pacific oysters (Magallana gigas) that they used to farm here in Knysna are really tasty,” he said.
+“But they were never ‘from Knysna’ because they came originally from the Sea of Japan - and they don’t match our indigenous common rock oysters (Striostrea margaritacea) when it comes to texture and taste.

 “It’s a bit like comparing Karoo lamb with venison.
 They do the same job, and both of them do it very well - but to the connoisseur, the venison is a much rarer culinary treat.”

 A season past

 Charles insists that it’s time for Knysna to put its history as a commercial oyster farming venue where it belongs: in the past.

 “This was never a good spot for growing oysters commercially because of the prevailing conditions in the estuary: there aren’t enough nutrients in the water for them to grow to harvestable size quickly enough - as they do on the West Coast - and regular, seasonal flooding that brings fatal fresh water and silt into the Lagoon usually resulted in massive die-offs,” he said.
 (The floods of ’96, for example - which derailed trains and tipped whole houses into rivers - killed off more than 90% of the cultivated oysters in the Estuary.)

 “The truth of the matter is that the oyster farms were set up in terms of the ideology of the time - which makes them a regrettable part of our history.